 Step 7: Return your rental vehicle and sort out the payment.

-At the end of the rental agreement, you may return the car and pay any outstanding services charges incurred during that period.
+At the end of the rental agreement, you may return the car and pay any outstanding service charges incurred during that period.

 Why is a Deposit and Credit Card Required?